SergeySSmirnov/uniteller-php-sdk/README.md

 ]);

 foreach ($results as $payment) {
-    // see Tmconsulting\Uniteller\Order\Order for other methods.
+    // see Rusproj\Uniteller\Order\Order for other methods.
     if ($payment->getStatus() === Status::CANCELLED) {
         // payment was cancelled
     }